Access4Learning/specgen_input_common/98_Xslt/Readme.md

 This file is required by SpecGen and is used to produce a file called `sif2jsonspecgen.xslt`.
 This resulting XSLT file is included by the `dmToExamples.xsl` XSLT to produce the PESC JSON based on the XML examples.
 It convert XML to JSON based on the [PESC transformation rules](https://nebula.wsimg.com/d0589a95b719d81e77b5d20dffba7f02?AccessKeyId=4CF7FAE11697F99C9E6B&disposition=0&alloworigin=1).
 It is important to note that the `sif2jsonspecgen.xslt` is different for each locale data model because the rules in this XSLT files are data model 'schema-aware'.

-# Static yaml Files
+# yaml Temaplate Files

-Not all artifacts are produced via XSLTs.
-There are a number of static yaml file that are required to provide a complete Open API specification of a SIF data model.
-These static yamle files are referenced from the top-level Open API yaml file that is produced by the `dmToOpenAPI.xsl`.
-Depending whether the Open API specification for version 3.0 or 3.1 is produced the respective set of static yaml files must be provided.

-###  commonDefs-OpenAPI3.0-all-headers.yaml

-Must be provided if the top-level Open API yaml is produced with the following values as input parameters to `dmToOpenAPI.xsl`:
-- includeAllHeaders=true
-- openAPI30=true

-### commonDefs-OpenAPI3.0-main-headers.yaml

-Must be provided if the top-level Open API yaml is produced with the following values as input parameters to `dmToOpenAPI.xsl`:
-- includeAllHeaders=false
-- openAPI30=true

-### commonDefs-OpenAPI3.1-all-headers.yaml

-Must be provided if the top-level Open API yaml is produced with the following values as input parameters to `dmToOpenAPI.xsl`:
-- includeAllHeaders=true
-- openAPI30=false

-### commonDefs-OpenAPI3.1-main-headers.yaml

-Must be provided if the top-level Open API yaml is produced with the following values as input parameters to `dmToOpenAPI.xsl`:
-- includeAllHeaders=false
-- openAPI30=false

-### infraPaths.temaplate.yaml
+The files described in this section are yaml templates and will require pre-processing (hence the template nature of these yaml files).
+The pre-processing is required to make them valid yaml for either Open API 3.0 or Open API 3.1.
+The pre-processing of both files consists of replacing certain tags in the file and name the resulting file correctly.
+The specifics for each yaml file template and the required pre-processing steps are outlined in the following sections.

+## commonDefs.template.yaml

+This yaml template file holds common definitions, such header names, error examples etc. The top level Open API yaml file has many references to this file.
+Hence this file must be provided as part of a complete Open API specification for any data model.
+However to make this a valid yaml file it must be pre-processed.
+The pre-processing consists of replacing a few tags with the correct values as well as naming the final file correctly.
+The final file name must be called `commonDefs.yaml`.
+The two sections below describe with what values the tags in the commonDefs.template.yaml need to be replaced with.
+It largely depends whether the Open API specification is produced for Open API 3.0 or 3.1.

+#### Open API 3.0

+To make the `commonDefs.yaml` valid for Open API 3.0 the tags in the `commonDefs.temaplate.yaml` need to be replaced with the following values:
+- Replace the `#{OpenAPIVersion}` tag with `3.0`.
+- Replace the `#{CommenOutExmpl}` tag with `#` or remove that line altogether.
+- Replace the `#{CommenOutHdr}` tag with empty string if the top level Open API was produced with the parameter `includeAllHeaders=true`, otherwise replace the tag with `#` or remove that line altogether.

+#### Open API 3.1

+To make the `commonDefs.yaml` valid for Open API 3.1 the tags in the `commonDefs.temaplate.yaml` need to be replaced with the following values:
+- Replace the `#{OpenAPIVersion}` tag with `3.1`.
+- Replace the `#{CommenOutExmpl}` tag with an empty string.
+- Replace the `#{CommenOutHdr}` tag with empty string if the top level Open API was produced with the parameter `includeAllHeaders=true`, otherwise replace the tag with `#` or remove that line altogether.

+## infraPaths.template.yaml

 This yaml file is a template and is only required for the SIF Infrastructure Open API specification.
-However, before it is provided as part of the complete Infrastructure Open API it need to be pre-processed (hence the template nature of this yaml file).
-The pre-processing is required to make this yaml file valid for either Open API 3.0 or Open API 3.1.
 There are two tags in this template that need to be replaced during the pre-processing step.
 The resulting file must be named `infraPaths.yaml` to ensure that the references in the top-level Open API yaml file resolve properly.

 #### Open API 3.0

 To make the `infraPaths.yaml` valid for Open API 3.0 the tags in the `infraPaths.temaplate.yaml` need to be replaced with the following values:
-- Replace the `${OpenAPIVersion}` tag with `3.0`.
+- Replace the `#{OpenAPIVersion}` tag with `3.0`.
-- Replace the `${CommenOut}` tag with `#` or remove that line altogether.
+- Replace the `#{CommenOutExmpl}` tag with `#` or remove that line altogether.

 #### Open API 3.1

 To make the `infraPaths.yaml` valid for Open API 3.1 the tags in the `infraPaths.temaplate.yaml` need to be replaced with the following values:
-- Replace the `${OpenAPIVersion}` tag with `3.1`.
+- Replace the `#{OpenAPIVersion}` tag with `3.1`.
-- Replace the `${CommenOut}` tag with an empty string.
+- Replace the `#{CommenOutExmpl}` tag with an empty string.

-### jsonSchema\_OpenAPI\<version\>\_XXX_IN.yaml

-This is a set of static yaml files that need to be added if a locale specific (e.g. AU, NA) Open API specification is produced.
-These files contain the infrastructure data model schema and are referenced by the `commonDefs-OpenAPI<version>-yyyy-headers.yaml` file.
-They are provided as part of this repository for convenience reasons.
-It reduces the steps required to produce a full set of yaml files for a locale specific Open API.
-Without those yaml files each locale would be required to produce these yaml files with the infrastructure input XML file.
+# Static yaml Files

+Not all artifacts are produced via XSLTs or the yaml template files.
+There are a number of static yaml files that are required to provide a complete Open API specification of a SIF data model.
+These static yaml files are referenced from the top-level Open API yaml file that is produced by the `dmToOpenAPI.xsl` as well as the `commonDefs.yaml` file.
+Depending whether the Open API specification for version 3.0 or 3.1 is produced, the respective set of static yaml files must be provided.

+#### Open API 3.0

+To complete a locale specific Open API specification add the following static yaml files to the set of generated yaml files:
+- jsonSchema\_OpenAPI3.0\_Create_IN.yaml
+- jsonSchema\_OpenAPI3.0\_Update_IN.yaml

+#### Open API 3.1

+To complete a locale specific Open API specification add the following static yaml files to the set of generated yaml files:
+- jsonSchema\_OpenAPI3.1\_Create_IN.yaml
+- jsonSchema\_OpenAPI3.1\_Update_IN.yaml

 # Steps to produce a complete Open API Specification